markporoshin/dbt-greenplum/README.md

    select *
    from source_data
    ```
- - also you can use third way
+ - also, you can use third way
    ```buildoutcfg
    {% set fields_string %}
        id int4 null,